 The test is easy to perform and we do it right here in the office.
 It takes about 10 minutes to do and is painless.
 The Fibroscan is new to the US and because of this, we rarely need biopsies anymore.

 No you do not pay anything to be in an interferon free clinical trial.
 In a clinical trial, the medications and procedures you need for the trial are provided at no charge.

 When you are in a Hepatitis C clinical trial, there are frequent office visits especially at the beginning of the trial.
 In the first three months of many trials, there can be as many as 9 visits.

 Once you are on the trial, each visit takes about an hour.
-Most trials provide a stipend or payment to the patient to cover the cost of travel, such as gas, taxi or parking.
-The stipends vary from study to study but range from $50 to $90 per visit.
+Most trials provide a stipend or payment to the patient to assist with the cost of travel, such as gas, taxi or parking.
+The stipends vary from study to study but are typically $50 per visit.

 We are a clinical research center with many trials so we can often get people in pretty quickly.
 But the Hepatitis C trials are very popular, meaning we often have more patients who want to be in trials than there are spaces available.
 The best way to get a spot is to get in contact with us soon and be assessed.